 Sudan Country Report

-Prior to al-Bashir’s overthrow, Egypt was threatened by Sudan's engagement with Turkey and Ethiopia, and Egypt's foreign minister reported on 7 May 2018 that negotiations over Ethiopia's Grand Ethiopian Renaissance Dam had stalled.
-However, the new leader of the Transitional Military Council, Abdel Fattah al-Burhane, is a strong ally of Egypt, reducing this conflict risk.
-Separately, sovereignty disputes are triggers for border skirmishes with South Sudan.
-However, mutual economic dependence on maintaining oil transit through Sudan would facilitate de-escalation.
-Flashpoints are the disputed Heglig and Abyei, and Malakal bordering Blue Nile and South Kordofan, which controls access to oil Blocks 3 and 7.
+Prior to Omar al-Bashir's overthrow as president in April 2019, Egypt was threatened by Sudan's engagement with Turkey and Ethiopia, and due to stalling negotiations over Ethiopia's Grand Ethiopian Renaissance Dam.
+Nonetheless, the leader of the Transitional Council, Abdel Fattah al-Burhane, is a strong ally of Egypt, reducing the risk of conflict.
+Separately, sovereignty disputes are triggers for border skirmishes with South Sudan; however, mutual economic dependence on maintaining oil transit through Sudan would facilitate de-escalation.
+Flashpoints are the disputed Heglig and Abyei, and Malakal bordering Blue Nile and South Kordofan, which controls access to oil blocks 3 and 7.
 South Sudan is less militarily capable than Sudan.

 Vaccinations required to enter the country